capactio/capact/docs/ci.md

 1. Run integration tests.
 1. Build Docker images for applications, tests and infra tools, and push them to [gcr.io/projectvoltron](https://gcr.io/projectvoltron) using this pattern: `gcr.io/projectvoltron/pr/{service_name}:PR-{pr_number}`.

-###  Master branch
+###  Main branch

 > **NOTE:** To reduce the CI build time, we disable the `entry-tests`, `build-tools` and `integration-tests` jobs.
 They will be enabled when the project is open-sourced.

 <p align="center"><img alt="ci-default-branch-build" src="./assets/ci-default-branch-build.svg" /></p>

 The job is defined in the [`.github/workflows/branch-build.yaml`](../.github/workflows/branch-build.yaml) file.
-It runs on every new commit pushed to the `master` branch but skips execution for files which do not affect the building process, e.g. documentation, OCH content, etc.
+It runs on every new commit pushed to the `main` branch but skips execution for files which do not affect the building process, e.g. documentation, OCH content, etc.

 Steps: